 Work Experience training can be authorized for a customer based on the amount of assistance and/or supervision a customer will need to meet the job expectations.
 VR counselors will make a determination when Work Experience training is needed and the number of hours to be included in the service authorization.

 If Work Experience training is authorized by VR, the DARS1600, Work Experience Referral, is completed by the VR counselor and sent to the provider.
-If only Work Experience training is being purchased from a provider, the VR counselor and customer complete the DARS1601, Work Experience Plan, and include it with the referral.
+If only Work Experience training is being purchased from a provider (excluding students participating in Summer Earn and Learn (SEAL) and approved Group Skills Training (GST)), the VR counselor and customer complete the DARS1601, Work Experience Plan, and include it with the referral.

 The Work Experience site, the customer, the VR counselor, and Work Experience trainer should be involved in the training plan to identify goals to be addressed with the customer on the DARS1600, Work Experience Referral, and DARS1604, Work Experience Training Report.